ibm-cloud-docs/pattern-network-vrf-only/security-design.md

 -   **Authentication:** Consider strong authentication methods like multi-factor authentication for secure data transmission.
 -   **Access Control:** Granularly control access permissions to resources accessible through the VPN, limiting potential damage from breaches.
 -   **Security of Endpoints:** Ensure that all connected devices comply with security policies and are kept up-to-date with patches.

+IBM Classic data centers offer three options for implementing a virtual private network connection from a remote site into IBM cloud, including SSL VPN, IPsec VPN, and VPN gateway appliance on Classic.
+This pattern supports the VPN gateway appliance on Classic to meet the private administrative and management connectivity requirements.

 ## Service Endpoints
 {: #security-service-endpoints}